Women in WWE: Attitude Era (1997–2002)

 Sable's eclipsed popularity and her feud with Marc Mero and his new manager, Jacqueline led to the reinstatement of the Women's Championship as well as the promotion's hiring of more female wrestlers.
 Jacqueline won the title and became the first African-American Women's Champion.
 Meanwhile, Sable's popularity led her to be a Playboy cover girl, although unlike other women, it was written in her contract that she was not allowed to take bumps.
+Amid the new risqué and adult-oriented strategy of the Attitude Era, Sable and Jacqueline also took part in a bikini contest at Fully Loaded: In Your House.
+In July 1998, Sunny was released from her contract.

 Sable became the first WWF female talent to refer to herself as a "Diva" during the April 19 episode of Raw Is War in 1999; the term shortly thereafter became the official title for WWF's female performers.
 During the August 9, 1999, episode of Raw Is War, Chyna became the first woman to main event a pro-wrestling prime time show when she defeated Triple H and The Undertaker in a triple threat match to become the number one contender for the WWF Championship, the only woman to ever do so.
 Veteran wrestlers The Fabulous Moolah and Mae Young returned to WWF, mostly used as comedic roles.
 At No Mercy on October 17, 1999, 76-year-old Moolah defeated Ivory to win the Women's Championship, becoming the oldest WWF Women's Champion ever.